choijin/Music_Recommender_System/README.md

 ## Project Overview
 Developed and evaluated a collaborative filtering recommender system using the Alternating Least Squares (ALS) model.
 The model is designed to recommend songs to users based on implicit feedback (the count of songs listened to) for each user-item pair.

-* Processed the data using PySpark on the NYU High Performance Computing (HPC) Dataproc cluster
-* Implemented the ALS model for the recommender system and developed a popularity baseline model for comparison
-* Assessed the performance of both models using the Mean Average Precision at K (MAP@K) metric

 ## Objectives
+* Processed the data using PySpark on the NYU High Performance Computing (HPC) Dataproc cluster.
-* Develop a collaborative filtering recommender system using ALS model
+* Develop a collaborative filtering recommender system using ALS model.
-* Evaluate the model against a popularity baseline model
+* Evaluate the model against a popularity baseline model.
-* Use MAP@K metric for performance assessment
+* Assessed the performance of models using the Mean Average Precision at K (MAP@K) metric.

 ## Part I. Data Preprocessing
 ### ListenBrainz